 - (A) In the 2nd-grade matching portion of the contest, award two points for the correct composer, or one point if the composer is correct but misspelled.
-In the 2nd-grade listening portion of the contest, award two points for correct recognition of selection title. - (B) In the 3rd/4th-grade matching portion of the contest, award two points for recognition of the composer and two points for recognition of selection title.
+In the 2nd-grade listening portion of the contest, award two points for correct recognition of selection title.
+In the 2nd-grade tie-breaking portion of the contest, award two points for the correct major work, if required, and two points for the correct selection.
+Award one point if the major work is correct but misspelled.
+Award one point if the selection title is correct but misspelled.
+Award no points for incorrect or unanswered items. - (B) In the 3rd/4th-grade matching portion of the contest, award two points for recognition of the composer and two points for recognition of selection title.
 In the 3rd/4th-grade tie-breaking portion of the contest, award two points for the correct major work, if required, and two points for the correct selection.
 Award one point if the major work is correct but misspelled.
 Award one point if the selection title is correct but misspelled.
 Award no points for incorrect or unanswered items. - (C) In the 5th/6th-grade contest, award two points for the correct major work, if required, and two points for the correct selection.
 Award one point if the major work is correct but misspelled.
 Award one point if the selection title is correct but misspelled.
 Award two points for the correct composer.
 Award one point if the composer's name is correct but misspelled.
 In the 5th/6th-grade tie-breaking portion of the contest, the same scoring method shall be used.
 Award no points for incorrect or unanswered items. - (D) In the 7th/8th multiple-choice part of the contest, award two points for each correct answer.
 (If the district has opted to count the multiple-choice section as a tiebreaker only, it is only necessary to grade that section for entries involved in a tie.)
 In the listening portion of the contest, award two points for the correct major work, if required, or one point if the major work is correct but misspelled.
 Award two points for the correct selection title, or one point if the selection title is correct but misspelled.
 Award two points for the correct composer or one point if the composer's name is correct but misspelled.